-Have you ever seen a child with a depression in the center of their chest?
+Have you ever seen a male with a depression in the center of their chest?
 Pectus excavatum — known commonly as funnel chest — occurs when the breast bone appears sunken into the chest cavity.
 It’s the most common congenital birth defect and affects one in every 400 babies.

 Pectus excavatum occurs in children exclusively; it can develop in the womb or shortly after birth.
 It occurs when there is overgrowth of the connective tissue between the ribs and the sternum, which results in the breastbone growing inward.
 Funnel chest happens on its own, and the specific cause remains unknown.

 The good news is that only severe cases affect the heart and lungs.
 More often, the damage is merely emotional for males who might be picked on or otherwise feel self-conscious about their appearance.
 If your son has pectus excavatum, monitor the condition as they age: growth spurts can make it worse, and it may continue to worsen even into adolescence and adulthood if it is not corrected.

 If your son is experiencing pain, feeling lethargic, or having difficulty breathing, it’s important to schedule an appointment with their doctor for a full examination.
 You should also be on the lookout for signs of emotional distress, such as an aversion to swimming.
 If your son is experiencing emotional trauma from having the condition, it may be worth discussing treatment options with a doctor.

 If your son isn’t bothered by their appearance and has no breathing problems or other physical ailments, no action needs to be taken.
 Just continue to monitor for any changes and be supportive.
 In milder cases, a vacuum bell might be suggested by a doctor to correct the condition.
 This device, which can be used at home, creates suction on the chest to pull the sternum outward.

 If the situation does change, or your doctor recommends treatment, there are two surgical procedures that can treat pectus excavatum.